Track and field: Meetings

 One-day track and field meetings form the most common and seasonal aspect of the sport – they are the most basic level of track and field competition.
-Meetings are generally organised annually either under the patronage of an educational institution or sports club, or by a group or business that serves as the meeting promoter.
+Meetings are generally organized annually either under the patronage of an educational institution or sports club, or by a group or business that serves as the meeting promoter.
 In the case of the former, athletes are selected to represent their club or institution.
 In the case of privately run or independent meetings, athletes participate on an invitation-only basis.

-The most basic type of meetings are all-comers track meets, which are largely small, local, informal competitions that allow people of all ages and abilities to compete.
+The basic meetings types are all-comers track meets, which are largely small, local, informal competitions that allow people of all ages and abilities to compete.
 As meetings become more organized they can gain official sanctioning by the local or national association for the sport.

 At the professional level, meetings began to offer significant financial incentives for all athletes in the 1990s in Europe with the creation of the Golden Four competition, comprising meetings in Zürich, Brussels, Berlin and Oslo.
 This expanded and received IAAF backing as the IAAF Golden League in 1998, which was later supplemented by the branding of selected meetings worldwide as the IAAF World Athletics Tour.
 In 2010, the Golden League idea was expanded globally as the Diamond League series and this now forms the top tier of professional one-day track and field meetings.